MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi-setup.md

 ---
-title: Enabling Power BI Integration With Business Central| Microsoft Docs
+title: Enabling Power BI Integration With Business Central
-description: Getting insight, business intelligence, and KPIs from your Business Central data is easy with the Business Central apps for Power BI.
+description: Learn how to set up the connection to Power Bi so you can get insights, business intelligence, and KPIs from your Business Central data with the Business Central apps for Power BI.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: get-started-article